keeth/Net-OAuth/SECURITY.md

 project maintainer(s) at <rrwo@cpan.org>.

 Please include as many details as possible, including code samples or test cases, so that we can reproduce the issue.
+Check that your report does not expose any sensitive data, such as passwords, tokens, or personal information.

 If you would like any help with triaging the issue, or if the issue is being actively exploited, please copy the report to the CPAN